sigstore/cosign/doc/cosign_attest.md

       --replace
       --sk                                                                                       whether to use a hardware security key
       --slot string                                                                              security key slot to use for generated key (default: signature) (authentication|signature|card-authentication|key-management)
+      --tlog-upload                                                                              whether or not to upload to the tlog
       --type string                                                                              specify a predicate type (slsaprovenance|link|spdx|spdxjson|cyclonedx|vuln|custom) or an URI (default "custom")
   -y, --yes                                                                                      skip confirmation prompts for non-destructive operations
 ```